gvalkov/tailon/README.md

 Usage: tailon -c <config file>
 Usage: tailon [options] <filespec> [<filespec> ...]

-Tailon is a webapp for looking at and searching through files and streams.
+Tailon is a webapp for searching through files and streams.

-  -a, --allow-download         allow file downloads (default true) -b, --bind string            Listen on the specified address and port (default ":8080") -c, --config string
-  -h, --help                   Show this help message and exit -e, --help-config            Show configuration file help and exit -r, --relative-root string   webapp relative root (default "/")
+  -a, --allow-download         Allow file downloads (default true) -b, --bind string            Address and port to listen on (default ":8080") -c, --config string          Path to TOML configuration file -h, --help                   Show this help message and exit -e, --help-config            Show configuration file help and exit -r, --relative-root string   Webapp relative root (default "/")

-Tailon can be configured through a config file or with command-line flags.
+Tailon can be configured via a TOML config file or command-line flags.

-The command-line interface expects one or more filespec arguments, which specify the files to be served.
-The expected format is:
+The command-line interface expects one or more <filespec> arguments, which specify the files to serve.
+The format is:

-  [alias=name,group=name]<spec>
+  [alias=name,group=name]<source>

-where <spec> can be a file name, glob or directory.
-The optional 'alias=' and 'group=' specifiers change the display name of the files in the UI and the group in which they appear.
+The "source" specifier can be a file name, glob or directory.
+The optional "alias=" and "group=" specifiers change the display name of files in the UI and the group in which they appear.

 A file specifier points to a single, possibly non-existent file.
-The file name in the UI can be overwritten with 'alias='.
+The file name can be overwritten with "alias=".
 For example:

   tailon alias=error.log,/var/log/apache/error.log

-A glob evaluates to the list of files that match a shell file name pattern.
+A glob evaluates to the list of files that match a shell filename pattern.
 The pattern is evaluated each time the file list is refreshed.
-An 'alias=' specifier overwrites the parent directory of each matched file in the UI.
+An "alias=" specifier overwrites the parent directory of each matched file in the UI.

   tailon "/var/log/apache/*.log" "alias=nginx,/var/log/nginx/*.log"